Top 40 Cooperative Board Games

 This is a pretty complex game at first since there are a bunch of steps to go through each round, but you get used to it pretty quickly and then you’re able to get fully immersed in its world.

 Even if the game only came with the first scenario in the box—the newest version has seven scenarios—Robinson Crusoe would probably still sit in this top spot.
 It’s highly thematic, every decision you make feels important, and you have to work hard as a team to have a chance to win.
-Yeah, it’s amazing.
+Yeah, it’s amazing and I think it’s one of the best board games of all time.

 Read our Robinson Crusoe review